 Asparagus and Tomato Tart with Cashew Ricotta

-- ¼ cup + 1 teaspoon olive oil, divided
+- ¼ cup + 1 teaspoon olive oil divided

-- 1 large tomato, thinly sliced
+- 1 large tomato thinly sliced

 - Salt and pepper to taste

-- Zest from one lemon
+- zest from one lemon (about 1 tablespoon)

-- 5 or 6 fresh basil leaves, chopped
+- 1 tablespoon fresh basil leaves chopped

 - Preheat the oven to 400 degrees.

-- To make the crust, Line a baking sheet with a piece of parchment paper.
+- To make the crust, line a baking sheet with a piece of parchment paper.
 Lay down one sheet of fillo dough on top of it.
 Keep the rest of the fillo sheets covered with a clean, wet kitchen towel to avoid drying out.
 Quickly brush the sheet with a thin layer of olive oil using a pastry brush.
 Layer another sheet on top of it, and brush that one with a thin layer of olive oil.
 Continue this step until all of the sheets are layers and brushed with oil.

 - Carefully spread the cashew ricotta over the crust.
 You may need to use your hands to avoid tearing the fillo dough.